fsh-nur/tech221_aws/README.md

 ## Now we can initialise a repository and push changes from our local computer:

-### Follow the instructions on github when creating a new repository and make sure you selct SSH at the top!
+### Follow the instructions on github when creating a new repository and make sure you select SSH at the top!